 Nobel Laureate Steven Chu, U.S. Sectretary of Energy, spoke about Energy Innovation and America's Competetiveness at the 2011 Great Issues in Energy Symposium.

 April 9, 2010

-Thayer School of Engineering at Dartmouth presented the second annual Great Issues in Energy Symposium on the topic of "The Nuclear Option."
+Thayer School of Engineering at Dartmouth presented the second Great Issues in Energy Symposium on the topic of "The Nuclear Option."